 Can you guess what they found after 30 years of probing?
 Well, let me describe the experiment first.
 The researchers created a bunch of sub groups by age brackets and gender and collected cholesterol levels of these people and kept a record of how long the participants survived and whether they developed cardiovascular disease or not.

 Ok, can you guess now?
 You know it is a trick question, right?
 The simple answer is they found jack squat.
 No smoking gun and could not establish a relationship between cholesterol levels and heart disease.
 What is more interesting is that some people with high cholesterol levels never developed clogged arteries beyond what is considered normal.
-Hot diggity damn!
-If the glove doesn’t fit you must acquit.
-We are onto something here.
-It was not an obvious slam dunk case.
 It was complicated and still is to-date.
 Deep Thought knew that.
 Skeptics are right (It is strange how often skeptics seem to get things right) and Elvis is not dead.

-You don’t believe me?
-Fine, don’t take my word for it.
-Please look at the data yourself.
+Here are the data to back it up.
 I gathered these data points from various reports using my hand ruler and the standard disclaimer applies: The numbers presented here are close enough but not the actual numbers from Framingham reports.

 Here is a chart showing serum cholesterol distribution of men aged between 30 and 49 years from the Framingham report published in 1979.
 Remember NHLBI started collecting this data in 1948.